Alison Stamm - Executive Director

 Alison Stamm is honored to be serving the broad membership of Temple Sinai, as Executive Director.
 Having joined Temple Sinai's staff in 2006 she has over a decade of connection with our members.
 Alison believes that the strength of our synagogue lies in the innovative ways in which we build Jewish community and fortify Jewish identity.

 With a clear passion to inspire the next generation to live as actively engaged members of the Jewish community, Alison has held faculty positions in the National Federation of Temple Youth and the URJ summer camps network.
 She has also been recognized nationally and internationally for her innovative work, receiving The Jewish Education Project's Young Pioneer Award and SAJES 20/20 Vision Award.
 Alison is a regular presenter at regional and national conferences, and she served in the 2014 cohort of Paradigm, a group that convenes annually in Stockholm, Sweden to discuss issues of Jewish revitalization in Europe.

 Alison graduated from McGill University as a certified teacher with a Bachelor’s degree in Education.

-Originally from Montreal, Alison now lives in Roslyn with her husband Matt and their daughter, Josie.
+Originally from Montreal, Alison now lives in Port Washington with her husband Matt and their children, Josie and Rhodes.

 Debbie Neuschatz - Nursery School Director